acionescu/event-bus/README.md

 * Be prepared for scaling ( an event driven architecture is easier to scale )

+* In many cases it makes testing much more easier - make sure you fire the right events in the right places, and then simply listen for the expected events, and then just fire a TEST:PASSED event if you like :)

+* To recap: with the events in place you can:
+	*  test
+	*  log
+	*  extend
+	*  distribute
+	*  scale
+	*  control
+	*  analyze
+	*  be happier

 * It simply is much more elegant

  #How does an event needs to look like ?